cschlosser/dot-files/README.md

 ...
 ```

-Each object in the `configs` array is going to be linked from the key to the value.
+Each object in the `config` array is going to be linked from the key to the value.

 Let's say you store your personal dot file repository in `$HOME/dot-files`.